Safety of Home Birth FAQs

 Isn't birth messy?

-Every home birth includes Heather or Kelly and a birth assistant.
+Every home birth includes Heather and a birth assistant.
 The birth assistant helps to anticipate where to set things up, put down pads on the floor or bed, etc. It’s actually not as messy as you’d think!
 We don’t leave your house until everything is cleaned up and put back the way we found it, including starting a load of laundry.

 What are the benefits of home birthing?